 Witness a rare horological phenomenon where two-thirds of the "holy trinity" of watchmaking, Vacheron Constantin and Patek Philippe go head-to-head in one rear-kicking luxury watch brand comparison.
 Read more to find out which is best.

-The question can be loaded with all sorts of different contexts so there are many answers.
+The question can be loaded with all sorts of different contexts so there are essentially many answers.

 As an easy way to answer them all in one epic comparison article, we put both brands side by side and compared them in many ways.
 As watchmakers, as a company, as a brand, we compared resale value and more.
 So jump in and get a good glimpse into just how Vacheron and Patek compare against one another.

-NOTEWORTHY ACHIEVEMENTS: For over 178 years Patek Philippe has been one of the most respected and revered watchmakers in the industry.
+NOTEWORTHY ACHIEVEMENTS: In a long history of over 178 years, Patek Philippe has been one of the most respected and revered traditional watchmakers in the industry.
 And why wouldn't they be?
-With brag-worthy achievements such as inventing the wristwatch, for example, creating the Patek Philippe Calibre 89 which is one of the world's most complicated wristwatches with 33 complications.
+With only part of the reason being great marketing, it would be a big disservice if we failed to mention brag-worthy achievements such as inventing the wristwatch, for example, creating the Patek Philippe Calibre 89 which is one of the world's most complicated wristwatches with 33 complications.
 Patek Philippe has also brought numerous innovations challenging the watchmaking industry with its ingenuity.

 BRAND PRESTIGE: There's no arguing that a Patek Philippe watch is bringing a lot of status to the table and is respected everywhere.
 In fact, the Patek Philippe brand is the 3rd most recognized Swiss watch brand in the world with only more affordable mainstream brands such as Rolex and Omega ahead of them.
 So, where would you place Patek Philippe in the grander scheme of things?

-There are many that would boldly declare that Patek Philippe is the "Rolls Royce" of Swiss watches or even call it a "Rich Man's Rolex".
+There are many that would make a case to boldly declare that Patek Philippe is the "Rolls Royce" of Swiss watches or even call it a "Rich Man's Rolex".
 Patek Philippe's brand value was estimated in 2016 to be at 1,885,000,000 CHF according to Interbrand an agency that measures brand value and recognition of Switzerland's top 50 brands.

 WATCH COLLECTIONS: They make highly prestigious watches and are known in the watch collecting communities as one of the "Big Three" watchmakers which are comprised of Patek Philippe, AP, and Vacheron Constantin….and not necessarily in that particular order.

-CLIENTELE: Since 1839, Patek Philippe has built an empire of super high-end watches which are worn by royalty, dignitaries, Fortune 500 CEO's and top C-Suite executives, millionaires and billionaires the world over.
+CLIENTELE: Since 1839, Patek Philippe has built an empire of super high-end watches that are worn by royalty, dignitaries, Fortune 500 CEOs and top C-Suite executives, millionaires, and billionaires the world over.
 There is a reason that the brand has such terrific prestige.
 It has lots to do with their ingenuity and innovations but also has a lot to do with how they solidified their brand's position at the top of the luxury watch market.

 RESALE VALUE: That being said, let's discuss their resell value.
 Other than Rolex which holds the highest resale value in the industry, which can be attributed to the fact that Rolex holds the #1 position in brand value and brand recall compared to any other Swiss watchmaker, but I digress.